Claremore Mound

+Claremore Mound is a natural feature in present-day Rogers County, Oklahoma.
+The mound is located north of Sageeyah near the south bank of the Verdigris River.

+The rocky mound has an elevation of 784 feet above sea level.
+The area on top of the mound, where the Osage built a village called Pasona about 1802, is about 25 acres.

-Claremore Mound, an ancient earthen platform mound in present-day Rogers County, Oklahoma, is the site of the Battle of Strawberry Moon (a.k.a.
+Claremore Mound was the site of the Battle of Strawberry Moon (a.k.a.
 Battle of Claremore Mound).
 In June 1817, a band of Cherokee Indians and their allies, under Chief Spring Frog (Too-an-tuh), attacked Pasuga, an Osage Indian village at the foot of Claremore Mound, killing thirty-eight Osage, including their Chief Glahmo, and taking one hundred and four captives.
 In revenge, the Osage attacked the Cherokee for the next twenty years, led by Wah-tianka, Glahmo's son.
-The mound is located north of Sageeyah near the south bank of the Verdigris River.